inetprocess/sugarcli/README.md

 git pull
 Verify the latest tag using the command: git describe --tag --always HEAD The output should contain the latest tag
-Create a new sugarcli.phar file using the build process mentioned above Create a pull request, update the readme version with the latest release version.
+In the repo codebase, make the necessary changes Create a new sugarcli.phar file using the build process mentioned above Create a pull request, update the readme version with the latest release version.
 Add the latest phar file to this pull request as well.